yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 If you ever need to delete your VM:
 Type ```sudo virsh undefine --nvram macos```.
 Keep in mind if you add it back, you must go through the process of changing the resolution in the UEFI again.

+Please star this guide if it is useful!

 ## Resources